bholmesdev/bholmesdev/src/blog/git-github-best-practices-for-teams-opinionated.md

 2. Write a bulleted / numbered breakdown of each feature added, or changes made to resolve a bug

 Below this, there is a log of each commit made in the branch requested for merging.
 This shows how important quality commit messages are!

-## Thanks for reading! 😊
-I'm a frontend webdev-in-training always tinkering with something.
-I'll try to post regularly here, so drop a follow if you enjoyed!